Spiratatoe/Cabot_Trail_CEC_2025/README.md

 ## Retrieve Dataset
 Below is an example code which accesseses this folder and then runs through using the root directory.

 Note: This references the environment variable CEC_2025_dataset which we encourage you to setup on your local computers.
-In this repository check `Testing Information\setting_up_environment_variable.md` for more information on using environmen variables.
+In this repository you can check `\Testing Information\setting_up_environment_variable.md` for more information on using environment variables.

 ```ruby
 import os